How To Write Numbers In Expanded Form

 To truly grasp expanded form, we need to define a few key concepts:

 • Digit: A single numeral from 0 to 9 that forms a number.
-For example, in the number 365, the digits are 3, 6, and 5.
+Here's one way to look at it: in the number 365, the digits are 3, 6, and 5.

 • Place Value: The value of a digit based on its position in the number.
 In the base-ten system, each place value is ten times greater than the place value to its right.
 From right to left, the place values are ones, tens, hundreds, thousands, ten thousands, hundred thousands, millions, and so on.